 Don’t feel constrained to plain old puffed rice for this recipe, either.
 Mix up your cereal choices to add some color and personal flair!

 As you can see, I used a mix of puffed rice cereal and these cute, fruity stars to make these extra festive for Valentine’s Day.

 The Game Plan: Make this Menu Work for YOU

 With a cocktail and three courses to make, you’re going to want a game plan, so everything’s ready at the same time.
 I made some notes above about how to achieve this, but I wanted to also include a step-by-step for you.

 The Night Before

-- Marinate the tofu in the balsamic marinade, so it will be ready to bake tomorrow.
+- Marinate the tofu in the lemon herb marinade, so it will be ready to bake tomorrow.

 On Valentine’s Day

-- Once the salads are out, fix yourself and your partner a couple of Pomegranate Shandies.
+- Once the soup is warmed up, fix yourself and your partner a couple of Pomegranate Shandies.
 You earned it for all of the great planning you did!
 Enjoy some soup while the tofu finishes cooking.

 - When the tofu is ready, enjoy your meal!